 For many elderly people, keeping their driver’s license is a sign they are still independent.
 However, studies show that older drivers are at a greater risk of being killed or injured in a car accident, and they are also at a greater risk of causing accidents.
 While the elderly must take a vision test each time they renew their license, and after age 75 a license must be renewed annually, there are no other restrictions for older drivers.
-If you have been involved in a car accident caused by an elderly person in the Albuquerque area, the attorneys at the Fine Law Firm may be able to help.
+If you have been involved in a car accident caused by an elderly person in the New Mexico area, the Albuquerque car accident lawyers at the Fine Law Firm may be able to help.

 Holding an Elderly Driver Accountable for Your Injuries